-We are excited about your interest in the Special Major in Dietetics at California State University, Sacramento ( Sacramento State).
-This Special Major has been developed to provide students with the academic preparation needed as the first step towards a career in dietetics or for students who want a strong nutrition background to use in another health care career.
-The Special Major is a Didactic Program in Dietetics (DPD) and is developmentally accredited by the Commission on Accreditation for Dietetics Education of the American Dietetic Association, 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, 1-800-877-1600, Ext.
+We are excited about your interest in Dietetics at California State University, Sacramento ( Sacramento State).
+Dietetics has been developed to provide students with the academic preparation needed as the first step towards a career in dietetics or for students who want a strong nutrition background to use in another health care career.
+The program is a Didactic Program in Dietetics (DPD) and is developmentally accredited by the Commission on Accreditation for Dietetics Education of the American Dietetic Association, 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, 1-800-877-1600, Ext.
 5400.

-Please feel free to contact the DPD Director, Dianne Hyson PhD, MS, RD at: email@example.com if you have any questions after reviewing the site.
+Please feel free to contact the DPD Director, Wendy Buchan PhD, RD at: firstname.lastname@example.org if you have any questions after reviewing the site.

-The Family and Consumer Sciences Department at CSUS offers a Bachelor of Science degree in the Special Major in Dietetics.
+The Family and Consumer Sciences Department at CSUS offers a Bachelor of Science degree in Dietetics.
 This major is designed to meet the degree requirement that prepares students to become a registered dietitian (RD), as well as to prepare students for a variety of careers in nutrition, foodservice administration, and food science.
-Since dietetics is a special major at CSUS, it is not listed in the University Catalog as a separate program of study.
-The Special Major in Dietetics is a Didactic Program for Dietetics (DPD) is currently developmentally accredited by the Commission on Accreditation for Dietetics Education of the American Dietetic Association,120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, 1-800-877-1600, Ext.
+The Dietetics is a Didactic Program for Dietetics (DPD) and is currently developmentally accredited by the Commission on Accreditation for Dietetics Education of the American Dietetic Association,120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, 1-800-877-1600, Ext.
 5400.

-The majority of required courses for the special major in Dietetics are offered through the Department of Family and Consumer Sciences.
+The majority of required courses for the Dietetics program are offered through the Department of Family and Consumer Sciences.
 Additional courses are needed in Biology, Chemistry, Mathematics & Statistics, Management, and Psychology.
-Students who intend to earn a BS in the Special Major in Dietetics declare the Family and Consumer Sciences major, with a Nutrition and Food concentration.
+Students who intend to earn a BS in Dietetics declare the Family and Consumer Sciences major, with a Nutrition and Food concentration.
 Students must complete all-university graduation requirements, including general education and specified dietetics course requirements, as described in the major requirements and in the CSUS course catalog.
-Approximately three semesters prior to the anticipated graduation date and in conjunction with a faculty adviser, students complete a special major application to verify completion and/or pending completion of dietetics course requirements to the Office of the Associate Vice President for Academic Affairs.
-Click here for the guidelines.
-If all Special Major requirements, including an overall GPA of 2.5 or higher and dietetic coursework requirements have been or will be completed by the anticipated graduation date, the Special Major petition is approved and a Bachelor of Science in the Special Major in Dietetics will be awarded at graduation.
+Approximately three semesters prior to the anticipated graduation date and in conjunction with a faculty adviser, students complete a Dietetics Emphasis Declaration to verify completion and/or pending completion of dietetics course requirements along with a Declaration of Major Form and a copy of your transcripts from all colleges and universities.

 If you already have a Bachelor's degree (or a more advanced degree), you may elect to take only courses required for the DPD listed under the major requirements.
 You are advised to consult with a faculty adviser for the courses you need to take.
-The CSUS DPD Director is Dianne Hyson, PhD, MS, RD.
+The CSUS DPD Director is Wendy Buchan, PhD, RD.

 Employment opportunities include dietetics work in hospitals, HMOs, health care facilities, sports nutrition, corporate wellness programs, hospitality and food service industry, food and nutrition-related businesses, private practice, community and public health settings, university and medical centers and research areas.